The return of an icon

 $100,000 in Prize Money

-The top three films will receive several prizes to help kickstart their careers, including a share of $100,000, thanks to CommBank.
-Margot Robbie will serve as Jury President for 2026, heading a panel of prominent industry talent.
+The top three films received several prizes to help kickstart their careers, including a share of $100,000, thanks to CommBank.
+Margot Robbie served as Jury President, heading a panel of prominent industry talent.

 Stars under the stars